Avizacherman/spell_buddy/README.md

 All spells contain an id number and the API supports searching by them.
 **For example**: <spell-buddy.herokuapp.com/api/spells/212> returns Flare
 ## Known Issues
 Currently there are a number of minor bugs to be fixed.
-Exact matching for the API is one, the other is the autocomplete for the search bar will eventually be re-written to better interact with React.js
+Exact matching for the API is one, the other is the autocomplete for the search bar will eventually be re-written to better interact with React.js.
+Additionally, the responsiveness of the spell level labels needs to be adjusted to account for more than 3 labels.